Where does the money come from?

 APRA AMCOS also collects licence fees for music being used on user generated content, social media and fitness services such as YouTube, Tik Tok, Facebook (and associated properties including Instagram, Facebook Messenger, and Oculus) and Les Mills.

 These licences cover performing and mechanical rights, and royalties are paid to both APRA and AMCOS members using the methods described below.

 What information does APRA AMCOS use to determine who should be paid?

 Streaming service providers send us detailed electronic files of all the songs that have been streamed on a periodic basis i.e. some reports are provided monthly, some quarterly.

-Each quarter, we receive up to 6 billion rows of raw data and this number continues to grow.
+We receive records of over 40 billion plays per quarter, with play count continuing to grow.
 Due to the extremely high volume of data from streaming services, it isn’t feasible to include all reported data from every service tier (e.g. Premium Subscriber, Family, Student, etc.).
 To achieve a fair and equitable distribution, songs with more than 50 streams in each service tier are included in our distributions by direct allocation.

 For smaller streaming services with licence fees less than $5,000, we distribute by analogy using Spotify and Apple Music data as it is not cost effective for us to process this information.
 In these cases, a 1,000 stream threshold is applied.

 YouTube provides a number of reports relating to their ad-funded and subscription services and distinguishes between videos identified as music or 'general entertainment with music' within this reporting.
 APRA processes these reports in full, and similar to streaming services a 50-play threshold is applied due to the high volumes of data in each report.